NXXR/HCU-project/docs/ProjectReports/ProjectReport.md

 - flipping the image along the vertical axis

-Any newly created pixels pixels with unknown values during processes like rotations and shifts are filled with the values of their nearest neighbors.
+Any newly created pixels pixels with unknown values during processes like rotations and shifts are filled with the values of their nearest neighbours.

 #### Network Structure and Training
-The planned network is structured to contain four convolutional layers, each followed by a pooling layer to abstract and downsample the representation and avoid overfitting.
-Additionally after the convolutional layers there is a layer to flatten the representation and randomly drop out 50% during training to further avoid overfitting.
+The planned network is structured to contain four convolutional layers, each followed by a pooling layer to abstract and downsample the representation and to avoid overfitting.
+Additionally, after the convolutional layers there is a layer to flatten the representation and randomly drop out 50% of the weights during training to further avoid overfitting.
 Finally there is a fully connected (dense) layer for the classification, as well as a final fully connected layer to reduce the features to a single prediction value.
-The Network was then trained on the augmented and preprocessed images for 100 epochs and achieved a final accuracy on the test images of 81%.
+The Network was then trained on the augmented and preprocessed images for 100 epochs and achieves a final accuracy on the test images of 81%.

 ![](../notes/img/convnetFromScratch_Loss.png)